leopardrage/SurfaceFog/Readme.md

 This is not a volumetric fog effect, so it works only when the camera is above the mesh that uses the fog, not when inside it.

 ## Limitations
-**Surface Fog** doesn't work with orthographic cameras and oblique frustrums.
+- **Surface Fog** doesn't work with orthographic cameras and oblique frustrums.
+- Transparent objects would be unaffected by the fog.

 ## Performance Considerations
 The **Surface Fog** shader does cheap operations.
 However it relies on the depth texture to work, which takes a full scene draw of ShadowCaster passes to fill it.
 If you were already using the Depth Texture, because you were already using features that need it (typical examples: directional light in Built-In RP or Deferred Rendering Path), you won't experience almost any performance drop.
 Otherwise this new draw cicle will be added, which is a little expansive.

+## TODO
+- Add compatibility with orthographic cameras.
+- Apply fog effect to transparent objects.